-The efficacy of pemetrexed for injection was evaluated in Study JMDB (NCT00087711), a multicenter, randomized (1:1), open-label study conducted in 1725 chemotherapy-naive patients with Stage IIIb/IV NSCLC.
-Patients were randomized to receive pemetrexed for injection with cisplatin or gemcitabine with cisplatin.
+The efficacy of pemetrexed was evaluated in Study JMDB (NCT00087711), a multi-center, randomized (1:1), open-label study conducted in 1725 chemotherapy-naive patients with Stage IIIb/IV NSCLC.
+Patients were randomized to receive pemetrexed with cisplatin or gemcitabine with cisplatin.
 Randomization was stratified by Eastern Cooperative Oncology Group Performance Status (ECOG PS 0 versus 1), gender, disease stage, basis for pathological diagnosis (histopathological/cytopathological), history of brain metastases, and investigative center.
-Pemetrexed for injection was administered intravenously over 10 minutes at a dose of 500 mg/m on Day 1 of each 21-day cycle.
-Cisplatin was administered intravenously at a dose of 75 mg/m approximately 30 minutes after pemetrexed for injection administration on Day 1 of each cycle, gemcitabine was administered at a dose of 1250 mg/m on Day 1 and Day 8, and cisplatin was administered intravenously at a dose of 75 mg/m approximately 30 minutes after administration of gemcitabine, on Day 1 of each 21-day cycle.
-Treatment was administered up to a total of 6 cycles; patients in both arms received folic acid, vitamin $B{12}$ , and dexamethasone [see Dosage and Administration (2.4)].
+Pemetrexed was administered intravenously over 10 minutes at a dose of 500 mg/m2 on Day 1 of each 21-day cycle.
+Cisplatin was administered intravenously at a dose of 75 mg/m2 approximately 30 minutes after pemetrexed administration on Day 1 of each cycle, gemcitabine was administered at a dose of 75 mg/m2 approximately 30 minutes after administration of gemcitabine, on Day 1 of each 21-day cycle.
+Treatment was administered up to a total of 6 cycles; patients in both arms received folic acid, vitamin B{12} , and dexamethasone [see Dosage and Administration (2.4)].
 The primary efficacy outcome measure was overall survival.

-A total of 1725 patients were enrolled with 862 patients randomized to pemetrexed for injection in combination with cisplatin and 863 patients to gemcitabine in combination with cisplatin.
+A total of 1725 patients were enrolled with 862 patients randomized to pemetrexed in combination with cisplatin and 863 patients to gemcitabine in combination with cisplatin.
 The median age was 61 years (range 26-83 years), 70% were male, 78% were White, 17% were Asian, 2.9% were Hispanic or Latino, and 2.1% were Black or African American, and <1% were other ethnicities.
 Among patients for whom ECOG PS (n=1722) and smoking history (n=1516) were collected, 65% had an ECOG PS of 1, 36% had an ECOG PS of 0, and 84% were smokers.
 For tumor characteristics, 73% had non-squamous NSCLC and 27% had squamous NSCLC; 76% had Stage IV disease.
 Among 1252 patients with non-squamous NSCLC histology, 68% had a diagnosis of adenocarcinoma, 12% had large cell histology and 20% had other histologic subtypes.